 Once completed, you can start installing Windows XP.
 It is a pretty easy to install the Windows XP from that USB drive.
 Just boot your computer from that USB stick.
 To do that follow the steps below.

-How to Boot your Computer from USB drive
+How to Boot and Install XP from USB Drive

 - Press the F2 key ( or the DELETE key, it varies with the brand of your computer mother board) to enter into the BIOS settings.